Chicago SPORTS Tickets

 Super Bowl XX), trailing only the

 Green Bay Packers, who have twelve.
-The Bears have the most enshrinees
+The Bears have the most enshrinees in the

 Pro Football Hall of Fame with 26 members.